Home

 Pallbearers included his four grandsons, William Gaumer, Harvey Gaumer, John Gaumer and Clement Kern.
 In addition to his children, his survivors included 10 grandchildren and 20 great-grandchildren.
 A record of the event was printed in the 1941 booklet, entitled Centennial Celebration Solomon’s Church (Evangelical and Reformed) of Macungie, Pennsylvania, with an original preserved in the Minerd.com Archives.

-~ Daughter Sarah Ann (Gaumer) Gorr Walbert ~
+~ Daughter Sarah Ann C. (Gaumer) Gorr Walbert ~

-They bore four children, of whom three are identified -- Sarah "Sadie" Martz, Lila Violette Laros and Eva E. Gorr.
+Together, the couple bore a brood of four children, of whom three are identified -- Sarah "Sadie" Martz, Lila Violette Laros and Eva E. Gorr.

 Jonas is known to have been drafted for duty in the Union Army during the Civil War, with his name appearing on a list in the German-language Der Lecha Caunty Patriot and the English Allentown Democrat-Extra.
 He was assigned to the 176th Pennsylvania Drafted Militia, Company A, but was discharged by a special order on Nov.
 25, 1862.